 The Shriner’s Creed

-We believe that care for the less fortunate, especially children who suffers burns and crippling diseases, is our institutional calling.
+- We believe that care for the less fortunate, especially children who suffer burns and crippling diseases, is our institutional calling.

 Hancock Regional Hospital Foundation Designated Endowment Fund

 This fund, established by Hancock Regional Hospital Foundation, provides funding for scholarship awards to nursing students in honor of long-time Hancock Regional Hospital nurse, Edith Zike.

 Scholarship in Honor of Martha Hawk and Family of Women who Followed Her Example of Service